erwald/blog/posts/bayesian-modelling-of-simulated-data-from-the-kingdom-of-tamego.md

 }
 ```

-We then generate some computed variables from that data: the total number of sightings for each faction in each region & in each observation `s`; & the total number of sighted individuals for each faction in each region `C`.
+We then generate some computed variables from that data: the total number of sightings for each faction in each region and in each observation `s`; and the total number of sighted individuals for each faction in each region `C`.

 ```stan
 transformed data {